Nannaku Prematho: Distribution

 The overseas theatrical distribution rights were acquired by CineGalaxy Inc. for ₹6.2 crores.
 RansiTech Solutions Ltd. bagged the UK distribution rights in late October 2015 "Reliance" Raghu of Shantha Pictures acquired the Ceded distribution Rights for ₹7.2 crores.
 This is the highest price offered to any movie in this region after Baahubali: The Beginning, which was bought for ₹13 crores.

 Marketing

 Home media

-The streaming rights sold to Sun NXT & broadcasting rights acquired by Gemini TV.
+The post-theatrical streaming rights were acquired by Sun NXT, while the satellite rights for the Telugu version were acquired by Gemini TV.
 Zee Cinema bought satellite rights for the Hindi Version titled as Family - Ek Deal.

 Box office

 Nannaku Prematho grossed ₹68.5 crore worldwide in the first nine days.
 By the end of its second week had grossed ₹80 crore.

 Critical reception

 Times of India rated the film 3.5/5, and wrote, "(The flaws) should be no reason to miss this film because Nannaku Prematho is like a delectable serving of dessert with a hint of tang.
-The flavour may seem out of place initially because you aren’t used to it.
-But if you try it with an open mind, you’d probably savour it."
+The flavour may seem out of place initially because you aren't used to it.
+But if you try it with an open mind, you'd probably savour it."

 Idlebrain.com gave it 3.25/5 and wrote, "The underlying emotion of father-son gets fused in the complex screenplay and the mind games between hero and villain.
-It’s a great effort by Sukumar in terms of screenplay and logic.
+It's a great effort by Sukumar in terms of screenplay and logic.
 On a whole, Nannaku Prematho is a commendable and extraordinary concept thriller made on grand scale."

 Business Standard stated that NTR, particularly, needs to be lauded for not playing to the gallery and choosing to work with a director who isn't afraid to go against the tide.
 This is precisely why you want to appreciate Sukumar, who, by all means, could have safely made a regular commercial potboiler.
 But he didn't, and that's what differentiates him from other filmmakers as he made this film an action thriller with memorable twists.
 "Nannaku Prematho", on the whole, isn't a bad film as it was made even more sensibly.